The only detoxing herbal steam onsen: Kannawa Mushiyu

 Hello to everyone who has had an interest in Beppu!

-It’s pretty natural but don’t you decide your itinerary in this way when you travel?
+It’s pretty natural, but don’t you decide your itinerary this way when you travel?

 When you go to Paris, you immediately go to see the Eiffel Tower.
 When in Los Angeles, you immediately want to see Hollywood.
 One of the appeals of traveling is visiting the land of your longing.